 If you have heard a story or two like that, such anecdotes are few, in opposition to a wealth of evidence about the benefits for diverse types of therapy and populations.
 In general, it is found that most relationships improve at least somewhat in response to counselling.
-Like any field that has a scientific basis but involves human variability, such as medicine, some cases improve tremendously, while others don’t change much, and some deteriorate.
+Like any field of treatment that has a scientific basis but involves human variability, for example medicine, some cases improve tremendously, while others don’t change much, and some deteriorate.
 Of those relationships that do not survive, most would probably not make it anyway.

 Aside from the normal variety of personal experience, these may be some reasons for those reports.